Motiejus/motiejus.github.com/_posts/2012-06-26-erlang-behaviours-in-lua.markdown

 * **Implement any behaviour** in Lua with only 3 lines of Erlang boilerplate.
 * Make people who don't do middleware happy.
-* The whole thing will be _fast_ (via BIFs, so there will be no OS context switches).
+* The whole thing will be _fast_ (via port driver, so there will be no OS context switches).

 Facts
 -----